-Marine Heavy Helicopter Squadron 463 (HMH-463) is currently one of three tactical CH-53D Squadrons assigned to 1st Marine Aircraft Wing, Marine Aircraft Group 24 at Marine Corps Base Hawaii in Kaneohe Bay.
+Marine Heavy Helicopter Squadron 463 (HMH-463) is currently the only CH-53E squadron assigned to 1st Marine Aircraft Wing.
+The squadron falls under Marine Aircraft Group 24 located at Marine Corps Base Hawaii in Kaneohe Bay.

-Since its original activation in 1944, HMH-463 has operated on both coasts of the continental United States and in Hawaii, been deactivated three times and has served in three Marine Aircraft Wings.
+Since its original activation in 1944, HMH-463 has operated on both coasts of the continental United States and Hawaii.
+They have been deactivated three times and have served in three Marine Aircraft Wings.

-Since its third activation in 1966, HMH-463 has been providing continuous assault support for United States Marines for almost forty years.
-The Squadron was originally activated as Marine Bombing Squadron 463, a fixed-wing bombing squadron, on July 20, 1944 at Cherry Point, North Carolina and assigned to Marine Aircraft Group 62, 9th Marine Aircraft Wing.
+Since its third activation in 1966, HMH-463 has been providing continuous assault support for United States Marines.
+The squadron was originally created as Marine Bombing Squadron 463, a fixed-wing bombing squadron, on July 20, 1944 at Cherry Point, North Carolina and assigned to Marine Aircraft Group 62, 9th Marine Aircraft Wing.
 In November 1944, the squadron was reassigned to Marine Aircraft Group 34.
-The following February, the squadron was reassigned to Marine Operational Training Group 81 only to be deactivated on July 28, 1945.
+The following February, the squadron was reassigned to Marine Operational Training Group 81 only to be deactivated on February 28, 1945.
 On July 15, 1945, the squadron was reactivated at Santa Barbara, California as Marine Torpedo Bombing Squadron 463 and assigned to Marine Aircraft Group 51.
 The following year, on March 20, 1946, the squadron was once again deactivated and would remain so until 1958.
 The squadron was reactivated on September 1, 1958 at Santa Ana, California as Marine Helicopter Transport Squadron 463 and assigned to Marine Air Group 36, 3rd Marine Air Wing and then deactivated again less than a year later on June 30, 1959.

 In 1973, HMH-463 returned to Vietnam and participated in minesweeping operations in the Haiphong/Hon Gai Area of North Vietnam from February through July.
 The Squadron again returned in 1975 to participate in Operations EAGLE PULL and FREQUENT WIND during the evacuations of Cambodia and Saigon.